 preloadLuggage with colourful travelling essentials with facemasks, refillable bottles and a passport.

-Long-haul flights may sound like uncomfortable ordeals, but packing a handful of long-flight essentials can improve the experience dramatically.
-With just a bit of planning and some savvy tips, you can easily bring everything you need to significantly improve your inflight experience and arrive more refreshed than you think, even in a middle seat.
+Long-haul journeys can feel intimidating, but packing a handful of long-flight essentials will improve your trip dramatically.
+With just a bit of planning and a well-considered flying checklist, you can significantly improve your inflight experience and arrive more refreshed than you expect, even in a middle seat.
+Here’s how to prepare for a long flight.

-It may sound obvious, but keeping your body comfortable is the best thing you can do to improve your long-haul experience.
-Concern yourself with maximum personal comfort first, then use your remaining carry-on space for additional items.
+It may sound obvious, but learning how to prepare for a long flight will feel like time well spent once you’re in the air.
+Keeping your body comfortable is the best thing you can do to improve your long-haul experience.

 On your body